Gum Disease Treatment in Singapore

 How Do I Know If I Have Gum Disease?

 Your general dentist will usually take care of your gum health when gum disease is mild.
-However, your dentist will refer you to see a periodontist when the gum disease become moderate or severe.
-You can also make an appointment to see a periodontist directly when you notice these signs and symptoms of gum disease.
+However, your dentist may refer you to see a periodontist when the gum disease become moderate or severe.
+You can also make an appointment to see a periodontist directly when you notice these signs and symptoms of gum disease so you can seek treatment.

 A periodontist is a specialist in the prevention, diagnosis, and treatment of diseases surrounding the teeth.
 They specialize in the treatment of gum disease, in the placement of dental implants, and aesthetic gum surgery.